-Campus Living and Residential Education is looking forward to safely housing GW students, and welcoming non-GW groups and individuals in the residence halls in Summer 2023.
+Campus Living and Residential Education is looking forward to safely housing GW students and welcoming non-GW groups and individuals in the residence halls in Summer 2024.
 GW students are eligible to live in summer housing if they meet the following requirements:

-- Be a current GW undergraduate student in spring 2023.
-Students returning from study abroad or any spring semester leaves are eligible to live in summer housing.
+- Be a current GW undergraduate student in spring 2024.
+Students returning from study abroad or any spring semester leave are eligible to live in summer housing.

 Summer Housing Options and Costs for GW Students

 Campus Living & Residential Education offers summer housing options across all price ranges.
 All rooms in each housing option are the same cost, regardless of building and room size.
 Some residence halls have a variety of room types that may be different from academic year housing, as we aim to fill most residence halls to a maximum room capacity of one person per bedroom.

 Our Summer 2024 housing options and corresponding costs per person are:

 |Housing Option||Buildings and Summer 2024 Room Types||Full Summer Cost for GW Students|

 2109 F Street